Azure/azure-sdk-for-go/documentation/MIGRATION_GUIDE.md

 In old version, if a request is a paginated operation, a struct `**ResultPage` will be returned, which is a struct with some paging methods but no interfaces are defined regarding that.

-In new version, if a request is a paginated operation, an interface `**Pager` will be returned, which is an extension of the interface `azcore.Pager`.
+In new version, if a request is a paginated operation, a struct `**Pager` will be returned that contains the paging methods.

 **In old version (`services/**/mgmt/**`)**